 Old Jesse or Lao Ji Shi (老吉士)

 Old Jesse’s Clay Pot Rice with Crab (xie huang lao fan 蟹黄捞饭)

 by JB Macatulad

 It may seem odd that we haven’t been to Shanghai or China despite my sister living there for close to two decades.
-After all, Chinese cuisine is one of the world’s greatest cuisines.
+After all, China is one of the world’s best countries for food.

 We have our reasons for putting it off, one of them being that a trip to China just seems so daunting.
 It’s such a vast country with so many interesting regional cuisines that we don’t know how to begin.
 To truly explore the cuisine, I think a trip to China merits a minimum stay of six months.

 I don’t know as much yet about China’s regional cuisines but based on what I’ve read, Yunnan and Shanxi provinces are of interest, as are Shanghai and Beijing.
 Among many others, Peking duck in Beijing is something we absolutely need to experience.